esphome/esphome-core/README.md

 by providing many of its components out-of-the-box with reasonable defaults set automatically.

 ## Example
-For example, the software for a device with an RGB light using the internal PWM can be as simple as this:
+For example, the software for a device with an RGB light using the internal PWM and a [DHT22](https://www.adafruit.com/product/385) temperature sensor can be as simple as this:

 ```cpp
 #include "esphomelib/application.h"